Malware, Virus, Anti-malware, Antivirus: What’s the Difference?

 Just as Romeo explained to Juliet, you can’t simply rely on name to ensure that your solution is the right one.
 Since the terms virus and malware have been so often used interchangeably, both anti-malware software and antivirus solutions can both protect against different types of malware.
 It’s important to focus more on a specific product and what it does, instead of what it’s called.

-Powertech Antivirus provides server-level malware protection for organizations running Linux, AIX, and IBM-i.
+Powertech Antivirus provides server-level malware protection for organizations running Linux on Power, Linux on IBM z, AIX, and IBM i.
 With its robust defenses, it detects and removes viruses, worms, Trojans, and more so you can sleep without fear of unwelcome system visitors.
 Further, using predictive analysis, Powertech Antivirus detects new pieces of malware before they become widespread, so you’re never caught off guard.